howardchang1203/SpecRank/README.md

 # SpecRank
-Source code for compared methods and SpecRank  Datasets: Last.fm and Car dataset
+Source code for compared methods and SpecRank, and two real world datasets: Last.fm and Car dataset.